 At a single glance, you should be able to see where your fields are making you money and where inputs are not paying off.
 Precision ag is a farm management strategy, one that is best evaluated using profit maps over the long-term.

 As we’ve all experienced firsthand, water is a scarce resource, especially in drought conditions.
 A precision farm irrigation system is one way to mitigate issues that come up when rain clouds don’t appear.
 But when it does rain, you can’t always monitor your fields in-person.
-That’s where PA hardware and software solutions can get the job done for you.
+That’s where PA software solutions can get the job done for you.

 When managing water, factors like precipitation, irrigation and soil moisture contribute to available water for your crops, which in turn impacts your yields.
 But your yields are also affected by additional factors like topography and soil type.
 Visual surveys of your field can easily identify any obvious red flags like erosion and depressions where ponding occurs.
 Using GPS tools like WM-Survey with RTK accuracy are crucial for identifying steep slopes, rises and low spots that can impact your yields.

 Or, you can use the VerticalPoint RTK™ Grade Control system on your operation.
 Other land-forming systems are only operational 75 percent of the time, which means you get fewer working hours and higher costs.
 But Trimble’s grade control system integrates with the Trimble® FieldLevel™ II System and gives you faster, more accurate results.
 By using ground-breaking technology, it operates at 95 percent uptime in even the most challenging environments.

 With it, contractors get increased uptime and a reduced number of passes needed to complete a job.
 And, farmers can benefit from fields that have better water management and crop yield.